 Sustainably Rebuilt for the Future

-The many sustainable features make the Plunge the greenest and healthiest public pool in the U.S. Features include new technology for water conservation, energy efficiency and savings, natural ventilation, a repurposed historic mushroom fountain, and even a victory garden on the large underused west side of the structure for growing food for the community.
+The many sustainable features make the Plunge the greenest and healthiest public pool in the U.S. Features include new technology for water conservation, efficiency and savings, natural ventilation, a repurposed historic mushroom fountain, and even a victory garden on the large underused west side of the structure for growing food for the community.
 Tens of thousands of gallons of water will be saved annually.
 Natural ventilation and the reduction of chloramines in the water will make swimming in the Plunge a truly healthy experience.

 A community effort that took many years